mesosphere/dcos-docs-site/pages/services/edge-lb/tutorials/multi-lb/index.md

     /dcos-edgelb/pools/multi-lb-config  2048   1     1/1    1/1       ---      False      MESOS    export...
     ```

-1. Navigate to the public IP address of each your public nodes.
-You should be able to see the Customer Application welcome page.
+1. Navigate to the public IP address of each public node to see the deployed Customer Application welcome page.

-    You can find the IP address endpoints for the node running the Edge-LB load balancer using the following command:
+    You can find the IP address endpoints and port information for the node running the Edge-LB load balancer using the following command:

     ```bash
     dcos edgelb endpoints multi-lb-config
     ```

-    You can then use the information returned to navigate to the public IP address used to access the sample service through the load balancer.
+    When DC/OS is deployed on an AWS cloud instance, however, you must find the public-facing IP address provided by Amazon that is associated with the node to view the sample service.
+You can then specify that information in the browser to access the sample service through the load balancer.
+The public-facing IP address provided by Amazon for the node might be a concatenated string similar to `http://luxi-test-publicsl-1jqww865xiuoa-1008229330.us-west-2.elb.amazonaws.com:80`.

     ![Sample service](/services/edge-lb/img/customer-sample-app.png)